VjunetXuuftofi/ElectoralDataProject/README.md

 Substantial effort was put in to ensure that the data from the book was digitized as accurately as possible; however, it is likely that there remain some errors from the OCR used to recognize the text or the program used to convert the text to csv.

 The data contains at least partial data for 6,619 elections.
-The raw data is not currently included due to copyright considerations.

 The data contains: